 Electron has done a lot of good for desktop Linux.
-Without it, the desktop app selection would probably be much poorer, and we would miss out on great applications like Visual Studio Code.
+Without it, the desktop app selection would probably be much poorer, but many users have complained about the file chooser.

 Unfortunately for desktop Linux users, Electron assumes desktop Linux is a mono-culture.
 It assumes all of us use GTK, which has been a problem for a long time.
 If you have hopped from GTK-based desktop environments to Qt-based desktop environments, you have probably noticed one of the largest issues is that all your favorite Electron applications present you with the GTK file chooser instead of the platform-preferred Qt file chooser.